scionproto/scion/doc/CertificateRenewal.md

   issuing AS.
 - The request MUST be compatible with the additional policies defined by the issuing AS.
+- `not_before - not_before` should not amount to more than 3 days (72 * 3600);
+  otherwise, an attacker that compromises the current AS certificate can request a new one with very long lifetime and disseminate it, thus poisoning remote caches.
+Certificate revocation lists could be used in this case, but since AS certificates need to be regenerated periodically anyway, might as well enforce a short lieftime as an additional measure.
+- current time (as seen from the issuer) should be greater or equal to `not_before`, and less than or equal to `not_after`; otherwise, an attacker that compromises the current AS certificate can request new ones in the future.
-- All integers must be valid as defined in this document (not negative and not overflowing defined bit size)
+- All integers must be valid as defined in this document (not negative and not overflowing defined bit size).
-- JWS compliance (correct fields in protected metadata)
+- JWS compliance (correct fields in protected metadata).

 The issuing AS can define its own additional policies.
 We recommend the following default policy: